devdotbo/bmn-evm-resolver/STATUS.md

   - `deno task withdraw:dst`
   - `deno task withdraw:src`
   - `deno task status`
+  - Notes:
+    - CLIs are now self-contained under `cli/` and do not import from `src/`
+    - Addresses and RPCs come from env via `cli/cli-config.ts`
+    - ABIs are loaded from `abis/` via `cli/abis.ts` (no Wagmi dependency for CLIs)
 - Indexer: Railway hosted (INDEXER_URL)

 ### Contracts (v2.3.0)